NotTimTam/file-converter-core/README.md

     && rm -rf /var/lib/apt/lists/*
 ```

-If you do not want to use `AudioModules`, manually import the module groups you would like to use instead of using `CoreModules`
+If you do not want to use `AudioModules` or `VideoModules`, manually import the module groups you would like to use instead of using `CoreModules`

 ### ImageModules